jaydeegbobeh/eng88/Networking/README.md

 - A set of communication rules that govern the secure implementation of VPNs which allow organisations a method of extending their own private networks over the public Internet via "tunnels"

 **Generic Route Encapsulation (GRE)**
-- A tunneling protocol that can enca[sulate a wide variety of network layer protocols inside virtual point-to-point links over an IP network
+- A tunneling protocol that can encapsulate a wide variety of network layer protocols inside virtual point-to-point links over an IP network

 **Layer 2 Tunneling Protocol (L2PT)**
 - A tunneling protocol used to support VPNs.
 L2PT uses encryption only for its own control messages and does not provide any encryption or confidentiality of content by itself.